HotPocketHPE/mhguide/mhguide.md

 The power of this technique lies in converting unsafe attacks into safe ones.
 Because your next hit wil stagger, even small openings become opportunities for strong attacks.
 Don't miss though, or else you might be in for a world of hurt!

 > Example: Greatsword vs. Tigrex (2nd and 3rd gen).
 Inexperienced players will have trouble with this monster's unrelenting pace and freight-train charges, but experienced players can use stagger control to great effect.

-First, play safe and find out what combination of attacks to the head will make him stagger; for instance, an uncharged draw slash and a level 3 charged slash.
+> First, play safe and find out what combination of attacks to the head will make him stagger; for instance, an uncharged draw slash and a level 3 charged slash.
 Then, look for safe openings like the bite or spin to get a quick draw slash hit in.

-Finally, punish his head turning towards you with a level 3, and watch him stagger as you deal vicious damage!
+> Finally, punish his head turning towards you with a level 3, and watch him stagger as you deal vicious damage!

 ### Head Turns

+Many monsters (especially older ones) will pivot in place after an attack in order to face you.
+This is called a head turn, and can be leveraged in a number of ways.

+Because the head is weak for most monsters, and head turns move it quite predictably, these turns can be consistent sources of small openings.
+Be careful though, as you will still have to deal with the following attack!

+> Example: Any Weapon vs. Rathian.
+Rathian will head turn to face you after every attack, and her head is very weak, so use this to get some easy hits in!
+Beware her charge afterwards though, and try to position yourself to avoid it.

+The small opening created by a head turn is great for cashing in your built-up stagger!
+See the [Stagger Control](#stagger-control) section for more on this.

+If the angle the monster has to turn is big enough, it will execute the turn in two parts.
+By moving against the direction of rotation for the second part, the monster won't be able to switch directions, creating space.

+> Example: Any Weapon vs. Akantor.
+Akantor's massive body and proclivity for charging makes standing in front of him very hazardous.
+Move against the second part of his head turn to give yourself some breathing room, especially if you are near a wall!